furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

 1. Create a folder named "Workflows"
 2. Inside, create a request named "01 - Register New User"
 3. Set up registration with random data (using pre-request script as shown earlier)
-4. In the Tests tab, add:
+4. Go to the "Scripts" tab and in the "Post-response" section, add:
 ```javascript
 // Save email and password for next request
 pm.collectionVariables.set("workflow_email", pm.collectionVariables.get("randomEmail"));